-Norfolk County Council is preparing a Norfolk Minerals and Waste Local Plan Review, to consolidate the three adopted DPDs into one Local Plan, ensure that the policies within them remain up-to-date and to extend the plan period to the end of 2036.
+We are preparing a Norfolk Minerals and Waste Local Plan Review, to consolidate the three adopted DPDs into one Local Plan, ensure that the policies within them remain up-to-date and to extend the plan period to the end of 2036.

 The national Planning Practice Guidance states that most local plans are likely to require updating in whole or in part at least every five years.
 The requirement for a planned five-yearly review was incorporated into the adopted Minerals and Waste Core Strategy.

-The current adopted Plan period is up to the end of 2026; the Review will extend this Plan period up to the end of 2036 to ensure consistency with the other Plans being developed by the Local Planning Authorities in Norfolk.
+The current adopted plan period is up to the end of 2026; the review will extend this plan period up to the end of 2036 to ensure consistency with the other plans being developed by the Local Planning Authorities in Norfolk.

 Once adopted, the Norfolk Minerals and Waste Local Plan Review will contain the policies used to determine planning applications for mineral extraction and associated development and waste management facilities in Norfolk.

 The Minerals and Waste Local Plan Review process will take place in stages:

 - Preferred options public consultation (Regulation 18): September/October 2019

 These stages have already taken place and thousands of responses were received to the Preferred Options Consultation in 2019.